Juan-Ceballos/Owlette-App/README.md

 ## Overview

 Your Outlet for Political Knowledge.
+Search for congressmembers by state.
+View their voting record, and congressional statements.

 ## Apple Store